ruslanmv/ruslanmv.github.io/_posts/2021-06-05-Python3-in-Windows-with-Ubuntu.md

-bye default the terminal is **PowerShell** but you need to change it
+by default the terminal is **PowerShell** but you need to change it

 in terminal, you have two buttons that seems to be one